mskold-ab/www-mskold-com/support/WikiPro/f-mermaid.md

 ---
 ## Introduction
 Mermaid is a text-based diagramming syntax that allows you to create different charts/diagrams.
+Azure DevOps has limited support for mermaid diagrams , specially for onprem versions of Azure DevOps Server, covering between 4-11 of the 21+ diagrams availble in mermaid.

-WikiPRO supports the latest version of Mermaid.
+WikiPRO supports the latest version of Mermaid and all 21+ diagrams availble for both Azure DevOps and Azure DevOps Server.
 WikiPRO also supports a more modern markdown syntax for mermaid charts

 ````markdown